JSinkler713/surf-API/README.md

     }
 ]
 ```
-To delete a beach select the same target but using a DELETE request
+*_To delete a beach_*
 ```
 request: DELETE
 target: /api/beaches/3
 ```
-To update a beach select a target by id and pass in the column wanted to change.
+*_To update a beach_* select a target by id and pass in the column wanted to change.
 In the following, I change the beach name
 ```
 JSON BODY
 {